halohalospecial/codemirror-elixir-mode/README.md

 This is really a quick hack since CodeMirror does not have an official Elixir mode yet.

 Syntax highlighting works most of the time, while auto-indentation is a work in progress.

+Warning: Not yet updated for the most recent version of Elixir.